ofelcan164/API/sections/keywording.md

 Keywording allows you to add searchable keywords to your assets.

+_**Note:** Keywords and tags are the same thing and those terms are interchangeable throughout this documentation._

 Keyword/Tag Sets
 ============
-Keyword sets are groups of keywords that can be associated with an asset.
+Keyword sets are groups of keywords that can be associated with an asset

-_**Note:** Keywords and tags are the same thing and those terms are interchangeable throughout this documentation._

 Get Keyword Sets
 ----------------